 To get glow persistently, you need to recharge the toy by placing it under a light source for some time.
 Basically, you need to expose it to light if you want it to work for a long time.

 Usually, a glow in the dark toy will emit light for several hours before it needs to be charged again.
 This process is similar to photosynthesis.

 Can You Differentiate Between The Glow Coming From Radium And Phosphorus?

 Phosphorus, as already said, absorbs and reserves light for re-emission.
-The glow you get from phosphorus lasts from three to ten hours prior to putting the toy under the source of light again.
+The glow you get from phosphorus lasts from three to ten hours before putting the toy under the light source again.

 This substance usually comes in the form of powder and can be used safely.
 On the other side, radium is a dangerous radioactive substance.
 It glows on its own without the help of anything.

-Hopefully, by now, you must have understood that glow in the dark toys is basically safe to use for kids of all ages.
+Hopefully, you must have understood that glow in the dark toys is basically safe to use for kids of all ages.
 They do not contain harmful substances that can take a toll on your child’s health.
-These toys are basically made from strontium aluminate, a type of phosphors that is safe for use.
-So, without any worry, you can buy these toys for your children.
+These toys are basically made from strontium aluminate, a safe type of phosphor for use.
+So, you can buy these toys for your children without any worry.
 Playing with glow toys will make your children extremely happy and reduce their fear of darkness.